-My Facebook feed is a battleground right now, overtaken with competing post-election analyses of what happened, why it happened, what's happening next, and what should happen next.
+My Facebook feed is a battleground right now, overtaken with competing analyses of the world today, the state of politics in America, and what's going to happen to us all now.
 Which is why, when a friend liked this unassuming little anecdote about a late night run-in with a Roomba and some poop, I clicked over for a little respite.
 Fifteen minutes later I was still laughing.

 Here's how Jesse tells it: